marcinzh/turbolift/README.md

 3. Explore using preexisting IO monads (Cats-Effect, ZIO, Monix) as the base for Turbolift's monad stack.
 Currently, Identity and Trampoline are provided as the base monads.

 4. Improve performance of larger effect stacks, by coalescing similar kinded effects, adjacent in the stack, into single one, backed by shared data type.
-This would result in flatter effect stacks, Preliminary microbenchmarking shows potential for x2-3 performance gain, over current Turbolift's equally sized effect stack, but made of fully isolated effects.
+This would result in flatter effect stacks.
+Preliminary microbenchmarking shows potential for x2-3 performance gain, over current Turbolift's equally sized effect stack, but made of fully isolated effects.

 # Example